 I already have a Quick Lime Pickle recipe from a while ago.
-This recipe I’m posting here is the longer version, you need to steam the limes first and let them rest in the fridge for 3-4 days so you need to start with plenty of time.
+This Instant Pot Lime Pickle recipe I’m posting here is the traditional version.
+This one is a labour of love and it’s so worth it!
+You need to steam the limes first and let them rest in the fridge for 3-4 days so you need to start with plenty of time.

 Don’t worry if your Instant Pot or multicooker doesn’t have the Yoghurt function, I give you a solution to that below.